 Naturopathic science is a distinct primary health care system that blends modern scientific knowledge with traditional and natural forms of health sciences.
 Kadeja focuses on prevention and on the use of natural substances and modalities that support and stimulate the body’s ability to heal itself.
 She works effectively in conjunction with conventional treatments to reduce side effects and improve outcomes.

-André Lalonde, ND, MSS, FT-SET has always had a passion for education and health care.
+André Lalonde, MSS, ND, FT-SET, LMT has always had a passion for education and health care.
 In 1991, he graduated from Université de Montréal with a Bachelor’s degree in Nursing.
 Wanting to explore natural alternatives to health care more deeply, he embarked on a parallel Naturopathic diploma from the Collège canadien de naturopathie, graduating in 1992.

 After a number of years in private practice as a naturopath, he returned to his studies to obtain a Master’s degree in Sport Sciences in 2009, specializing in Kinesiology and Fitness Therapy.

-Mr. Lalonde has worked in the field of health care for more than 27 years as a nurse clinician in the emergency, intensive care and renal failure departments, as Kinesiologist in neuromuscular rehabilitation and fitness, as well as an instructor in aerobics, Pilates (PoleStar), Tai Chi, yoga and Glidding, and as a certified Naturopath.
-He is pursuing continuing studies in Naturopathic Medicine in Montréal.
+Mr. Lalonde has worked in the field of health care for more than 28 years as a nurse clinician in the emergency, intensive care and renal failure departments, as Kinesiologist in neuromuscular rehabilitation and fitness and as a licensed massage therapist.